OHSU scores gold for its dedication to bike commuting

 Currently, the American League of Bicyclists recognizes 344 awardees in 40 states that span a wide range of industries from hospitals to the financial service industry.
 Other notable winners this round include: Microsoft, Random House, Mayo Clinic Health System‐Franciscan Healthcare, Wells Fargo Home Mortgage‐Minneapolis, Children’s Hospital Boston, URS Corporation and the National Geographic Society.
 In addition, Alta, a Portland firm set to launch New York’s bike share network and previously a gold winner, secured platinum ranking this year.

 “We are happy to recognize these businesses for their investment in bicycling as a vehicle for improved employee health, social responsibility and economic growth,” said League president, Andy Clarke.
 “Some of the most successful companies in the world are showing that investing in bicycling is not only good for health and sustainability but also the bottom line.”

 The Bicycle Friendly Community, Bicycle Friendly State, Bicycle Friendly Business and Bicycle Friendly University programs are generously supported by program partners Bikes Belong and Trek Bicycle’s One World, Two Wheels Campaign.
 Special thanks to New Belgium Brewing Co. for a grant to develop the BFU program application.
-To learn more about building a Bicycle Friendly America, visit this link.
-The League of American Bicyclists promotes bicycling for fun, fitness and transportation, and works through advocacy and education for a bicycle?friendly America.
+Learn more about building a Bicycle Friendly America.
+The League of American Bicyclists promotes bicycling for fun, fitness and transportation, and works through advocacy and education for a bicycle‐friendly America.
 The League represents the interests of America's 57 million bicyclists, including its 300,000 members and affiliates.